ansys/pyansys-geometry/doc/source/getting_started/installation.rst

 PyPI
 ----

-Before installing PyGeometry, to make sure that you have the latest version of `pip`_, run this command:
+Before installing PyGeometry, to ensure that you have the latest version of `pip`_, run this command:

 .. code:: bash